nhnifong/neufangled-site-2/docs/gripper_build_guide.md

 ![](images/grip/image5.png){ loading=lazy, width=45% }
 ![](images/grip/image65.png){ loading=lazy, width=45% }

 The drive gear servo must be installed in the fully open position.
-If you have a servo tester you can command the servo to move to it's lowest value.
+If you have a servo tester you can command the servo to move to it's lowest value (500ms).
 Otherwise, you can use the rasberry pi, but it's more involved.

 ??? example "Using the raspberry pi to manually move the servo"

 	Connect the unit to 24v power temporarily.
-The easiest way to do this is to solder a dc barrel jack on the two leads that come from the spool’s side hole.
+The easiest way to do this is a pair of aligator clips but you can also solder a dc barrel jack on the two leads that come from the spool’s side hole.
 	Find out the raspberry pi’s ip address on your network.
 	SSH into it with